sameerulhaq2/sameerulhaq2/README.md

 - 💡 Open to collaborations on Power BI dashboards, data science, machine learning and NLP projects.

 <h2>🎯 Future Goals </h2>
-- 💼 Become an expert in Business Intelligence and Data Visualization, leveraging tools like Power BI and SAP Analytics Cloud.</br>
+- 💼 Become an expert in Business Intelligence and Data Visualization, leveraging tools like Power BI and SQL.</br>
 - 🧠 Establish myself as a Data Scientist, specializing in machine learning, NLP and predictive analytics.

 <h2> 🤳 Connect with me:</h2>